JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 ### Add code coverage from documentation builds

-If you want code run during the documentation deployment to be covered by codecov, you can edit the end of the docs part of your workflow configuration file so that `docs/make.jl` is run with the `--code-coverage=user` flag and the coverage reports are uploaded to codecov:
+If you want code run during the documentation deployment to be covered by Codecov, you can edit the end of the docs part of your workflow configuration file so that `docs/make.jl` is run with the `--code-coverage=user` flag and the coverage reports are uploaded to codecov: